utilitywarehouse/system-manifests/arc/README.md

   done via helm templating instead of relying on kustomize as we usually do.
   The reasons are:
     * Some of the runner configuration is done via helm template values, so we can't skip this step.
 We might as well do *all* the configuration and avoid the need for kustomize patches later
     * Kustomize templating is limited and doesn't produce the same output as the helm templating.
 We'd need to be very careful to ensure we don't break any github/controller/runner relationship based on names
-* ARC runners need the secret with github credentials to live in the same namespace as them, which means that any team that wants to self-manage a runner set will have access to the credentials that have full self-hosted-runners permissions.
-We can either accept that fact or host all the runner sets ourselves and having teams allow their designated runner sets access to their resources

 ## Future improvements
 * Using the pushgateway to push runner metrics to prometheus before letting the pod die